Bhavish5/Temp-js/README.md

 # Temp-js

-A bunch of temporary javascript programs
+A bunch of temporary javascript programs.